 Extracting data from eBay at a huge scale regularly is a challenging problem for data scientists.
 Here is an example of scraping eBay using python to identify prices of mobile phones.

-Lets us imagine a use case where you need to monitor pricing of a product, say a mobile phone from eBay.
+Lets us imagine a use case where you need to monitor pricing of a product, say a mobile phone from eBay or Aluminium Products.
 Also, you want to visualise the range of price offering available on the mobile phone which you want to monitor.
 Moreover, you have other mobile phones under consideration so you may also want to compare their prices as well.
 In this blog, we will be scraping eBay to collect the prices of phones and find out the difference between their offerings on the eBay website.